devflowinc/ruby-sdk/docs/ChunkApi.md

 > String generate_off_chunks(tr_dataset, generate_chunks_request)

-augmented_generation_from_chunks
+RAG on User Defined Chunks

-augmented_generation_from_chunks  This endpoint exists as an alternative to the topic+message concept where our API handles chat memory.
+RAG on User Defined Chunks  This endpoint exists as an alternative to the topic+message concept where our API handles chat memory.
 With this endpoint, the user is responsible for providing the context window and the prompt.
 See more in the \"search before generate\" page at docs.trieve.ai.

 ### Examples